frostbone25/Unity-Cubemap-Rendering/README.md

 ![tetrahedron-map](GithubContent/tetrahedron-map.png)

+*Tetrahedron Environment Map: Note the current implementation here is the "Naive" mapping.
+It's simple and basic but not too efficent.
+In the GPU Pro 360 Article there is a section that described a much more compact/efficent mapping but that isn't fully implemented/working yet.*

 ## Realtime Tetrahedral Cubemap Rendering V1

 This is a realtime implementation of tetrahedral cubemap rendering, which captures the scene in 4 passes instead of 6.
 The advantage of this approach is that less passes of the scene are required which means better performance at runtime, at the expense of less resolution.